opsit-io/opsit-explang-docs/docs/explang-alg.md

 ### `mapprod`

-`mapprod` returns a sequence consisting of the result of applying func to the cartesian product of the lists:
+`mapprod` returns a sequence consisting of the result of applying a function  to the Cartesian product of the lists:

 ```julia
 mapprod( f"str", ["A", "B", "C"], [1, 2, 3, 4])